zenflow/composite-service/docs/intro.md

 **The above script will:**

-1. Start each composed service (`worker` & `web`) with its respective `command` and `env` (environment variables)
+1. Start composed services (`worker` & `web`) with their respective `command` and `env` (environment variables)
-2. Merge the stdout & stderr of every service and pipe it to stdout, each line prepended with the service name
+2. Pipe stdout & stderr from composed services to stdout, each line prepended with the service ID
 3. Restart composed services when they crash
 4. Shut down composed services when it is itself told to shut down